The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Introduction

 \subsubsection{An example transducer}

-For those readers already comfortable with transducers, the following initial transducer (initial state $q_0$) of Figure \ref{fig_smallTrans} represents an element of $\mathcal{A}_{3,2}$ with natural image in $\mathcal{O}_{3}$ non-trivial.
+For those readers already comfortable with transducers, the following initial transducer (initial state $q_0$) of Figure \ref{fig_smallTrans} represents an element of $\Bnk{3}{2}$ with natural image in $\mathcal{L}_{3,2}$ non-trivial.

-One can verify, for instance, that the states $q_2$, $q_3$, and $q_4$ are the states of the core, as reading any fixed word of length two in the alphabet $\{0,1,2\}$ from any intial state (other than $q_0$, which only takes words beginning with words with first letter from the alphabet $\{\dot{0},\dot{1}\}$) will result in the same fixed state.
+One can verify, for instance, that the states $q_2$, $q_3$, and $q_4$ are the states of the core, as reading any fixed word of length two in the alphabet $\{0,1,2\}$ from any state (other than $q_0$, which only takes words with first letter from the alphabet $\{\dot{0},\dot{1}\}$) will result in the same fixed state.